-"How many women's lives are saved by The scientific studies of women in their 50s have shown that regular mammograms mammography?"
-(Women aged 50-59): reduce (or lower) the chances of dying from breast cancer by about 30%.
-This means that if 2,000 women in their 50s get yearly mammograms for 10 years, then the lives of about 10 of these women would be saved. • If wants to know how many lives are saved if aged 40- • Since these studies have shown that regular mammograms reduce the chances of 49, add: dying from breast cancer by about 17% for women aged 40-49, this means that if 2,000 women are screened yearly for 10 years, 1-2 women's lives would be saved.
+"How many women's lives are saved by The scientific studies of women in their 40s have shown that regular mammograms mammography?"
+(Women aged 40-49): reduce (or lower) the chances of dying from breast cancer by about 17%.
+This means that if 2,000 women in their 40s get yearly mammograms for 10 years, then the lives of one or two of these women would be saved.
+If want to know how many lives are saved in 50s for Since scientific studies of women who are 50 and over have shown a 30% reduction comparison: in mortality, if 2,000 women were screened yearly for 10 years, 10 lives would be saved.
 FALSE POSITIVES (problem turns out not to be Sometimes, mammograms find a breast problem that turns out not to be cancer.
 More cancer; causes extra tests) tests are needed to see if the problem is actually cancer.
-Many women think that having more tests and waiting for the results is stressful and causes anxiety, although this anxiety is usually short term.
-Women who are 50 and over are less likely to have a false positive result than younger women.
-Even though having more tests may cause worry and anxiety, it is still important to have regular mammograms.
+Many women say that having more tests and waiting for the results is stressful and causes anxiety.
+This anxiety is usually short term.
+Women in their 40s are more likely to have a false positive result than women who are 50 and over.
+It's been estimated that if a woman had a mammogram once a year in her 40s, she would have a 30% chance of having a false positive result at least once.
+This means that about one out of three women may need to have extra tests.
+Even though having more tests may cause worry and anxiety, it is important to have them to be on the safe side.
 If a problem turns out to be cancer, a mammogram can find it early, when the chance for a cure is excellent.
 FALSE NEGATIVES (misses a cancer that is present) Sometimes mammograms result in a "false negative."
 This means that the mammogram misses a cancer that is actually present.
-For women who are 50 and over, this does not happen very often - in only about 10% of cases.
-It's important to remember that no medical test is perfect.
-But mammograms are the best way to find breast cancer early in women who are 50 and over.
+No medical test is perfect.
+But false negatives happen more often to women under 50 than those who are 50 and over.
+As many as a quarter of cancers may be missed in women in their 40s (as opposed to 10% in women who are 50 and over).
+This means that one out of four women will think they do not have a problem, when they actually do.
+This happens more often to younger women, partly because fewer women in their 40s have been through menopause.
+This means their breasts are denser and less fatty.
+It is harder for mammograms to find breast cancer in dense breast tissue.
 Because mammograms may miss some breast cancers, it is important to have regular breast exams by a trained health care provider along with a mammogram.
+Together, breast exams and mammograms find most breast cancers.